microsoft/copilot-camp/docs/pages/extend-message-ext/04-add-authentication.md

   const graphService = new GraphService(token);
 ```

-Next, replace the mock definition of *allContacts** constant with below code:
+Next, replace the mock definition of **allContacts** constant with below code:

 ```JavaScript
 const allContacts = await graphService.getContacts();
 ```

-Next go to **appPackage/manifest.json** file.
-And update the node *validDomains* as below
+Next go to **appPackage/manifest.json** file and update the node *validDomains* as below

 ```JSON
 "validDomains": [